 Mountain Climbing Iceland’s Highest Peak

 Ascending the highest peak in Iceland, Hvannadalshnúkur is a once in a lifetime experience that shouldn’t be missed.
 Go along with an experienced guide after you’re debriefed on the climb, and be ready for a true mental and physical challenge during this climb.
 Look out from the summit, and enjoy breathtaking views of the Vatnajökull glacier along with the spectacular nature along the way.
-This is truly a not miss adventure for the climb fanatics.
+This is truly a not-miss adventure for the climb fanatics.

 Mountain Skills Course

 If you’ve been interested in trying out and learning mountaineering, then this is definitely the trip for you.
 Three shorter courses combined to teach the fundamentals of success mountaineering, all including an experienced professional mountaineer to show you the ropes.
-Not only will you learn how to use all of the mountaineering equipment, you'll also camp overnight on a glacier to take in a night in Iceland's nature for full effect.
+Not only will you learn how to use all of the mountaineering equipment, but you'll also camp overnight on a glacier to take in a night in Iceland's nature for full effect.
 No prior experience is needed to enjoy this tour, but you do need to be ready and in great physical and mental shape.